 Who runs MediaEval?

-MediaEval is a community-drive benchmark that is run by the MediaEval organizing committee consisting of the task organizers of all the individual task in a given year.
-The overall coordination is carried out by Martha Larson and Gareth Jones, who founded MediaEval in 2008 as VideoCLEF, a track in the CLEF Campaign.
+MediaEval is a community-driven benchmark that is run by the MediaEval organizing committee consisting of the task organizers of all the individual task in a given year.
+The overall coordination is carried out by Martha Larson and Gareth Jones, who founded MediaEval in 2008 as VideoCLEF, a track in the CLEF Campaign, and the other members of the MediaEval Community Council.
+Martha Larson serves as the overall contact person and the organizing force behind the MediaEval Workshop.
 MediaEval became an independent benchmarking initiative in 2010 under the auspices of the PetaMedia Network of Excellence.
-In 2012, it also received support from ICT Labs of EIT.
-In 2012, MediaEval became associated with the Cubrik project, but enjoys complete autonomy.
-Cubrik keeps us in Rubik's cubes that we distribute at the end of the workshop to participants who have made particularly outstanding contributions.
+In 2011, it also received support from ICT Labs of EIT.
+It has also received support from various sources in order to offer student travel grants.
+We would particularly like to thank the ELIAS (Evaluating Information Access Systems), an ESF Research Networking Programme.
+Please refer to the pages of the individual years for complete lists of supporters.
+Since 2012, MediaEval has run as a fully bottom-up benchmark, in that it is not associated with a single "parent project".

 How are the MediaEval tasks chosen?